joeykhtx/KaliLinuxWindowsInstall/README.md

 <img src="images/1b-VBox.png" height="80%" width="80%">
 <br />
 <br />
-Follow the standard install process.
+Follow the standard install process. <br />
 Allow Warning: Network Interfaces prompt (This allows the VM to talk to other VMs and access the internet) Install the missing dependencies with the program.
 <img src="images/1c-VBox.png" height="80%" width="80%">